Metropolitan Opera House (39th Street): Enlargements

 In 1903, architects Carrère and Hastings extensively redesigned the interior of the opera house.
 The golden auditorium with its sunburst chandelier, and curved proscenium inscribed with the names of six composers (Gluck, Mozart, Beethoven, Wagner, Gounod and Verdi), dated from this time.
 The first of the Met's signature gold damask stage curtains was installed in 1906, completing the look that the Old Metropolitan Opera House maintained until its closing.

 In 1940, ownership of the opera house shifted from the wealthy families who occupied the theater's boxes to the non-profit Metropolitan Opera Association.
 At this time the last major change to the auditorium's interior was completed.
 The second tier of privately held boxes (the "grand tier") was converted into standard row seating.
 This enlarged the seating capacity and left only the first tier of boxes from the "golden horseshoe" of the opera house's origins as a showplace for New York society.

 The Met had a seating capacity of 3,625 with 224 standing room places.

 Decline

-While the theater was praised for its acoustics and interior, as early as the 1900s the backstage facilities were deemed to be severely inadequate for a large opera company.
-Scenery and sets were a regular sight leaning against the building exterior on 39th Street where crews had to shift them between performances.
+While the house was praised for its acoustics and interior, the backstage facilities of the theater were quickly deemed to be severely inadequate for a large opera company.
+Scenery and sets were a regular sight leaning against the building exterior on 39th Street where crews had to shift them between performances, often in inclement weather.
 Various plans were put forward over the years to build a new home for the company and designs for new opera houses were created by various architects including Joseph Urban.
 Proposed new locations included Columbus Circle and what is now Rockefeller Center, but none of these plans came to fruition.
-Only with the development of Lincoln Center on New York's Upper West Side did the Met finally have the opportunity to build a modern opera house.
+Only with the development of Lincoln Center on New York's Upper West Side did the Met finally have the opportunity to build an adequate, modern opera house.